RyanGolder/bike-reviews/README.md

 ## Features
 - User Authentication: Users can sign up and log in to the app securely using their email and password.
 Authentication is handled using JWT (JSON Web Tokens).
 - Create and Read Reviews: Authenticated users can write and publish reviews for various bike models, sharing their experiences and insights with the community.
 Users can also browse through existing reviews.
-- Rating System: Each review includes a rating out of 5 stars, allowing users to quickly gauge the overall quality of a bike based on community feedback.
 - Profile Page: Users have access to their personalized profile page, where they can view and manage their submitted reviews.

 ## Technologies Used